savasana/TIL/css/margin-collapse.md

 ![margin-collapse](images/margin-collapse.png "margin collapse explain")

 It’s easy to think that the outcome would be 80px but it’s not correct.
-The result margin is 60px.
+The resulting margin is 60px.
 **The largest margin stays and smallest margin collapsed to 0.**
 **Max(top margin, bottom margin)**